Animal Products (Fees, Charges, and Levies) Regulations 2007

 (i)filleted at sea for export; or

-(ii)otherwise processed at sea for the purposes of export and are not delivered to an onshore primary processor (except for the purposes of storage or transport); or
+(ii)otherwise processed at sea for the purposes of export and that are not delivered to an onshore primary processor (except for the purposes of storage or transport); or

 (b)processed by an onshore processor except for fish that are—